How to Treat and Prevent Frost Bite on Dog Paws

 Step 4: Defrost the Affected Area

-Once your dog has been stabilized and is safely warming, you can focus on the frostbitten areas of your dog.
+Once your dog has been stabilized and is safely warming, you can focus on the severely affected areas of your dog.

 You can use tepid or lukewarm water to stop further tissue damage to extremities that were most affected by the cold.